OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 - Does the notification provide sufficient context (IP addresses, location, etc) for the user to make an informed decision about whether to approve or deny it?
 - Is there any kind of challenge and response mechanism (such as providing a code on the website that the user needs to enter into the app - often called "number matching" or "number challenge")?
-- Is there any rate limiting or mechanisms to prevent the user from being spammed with notifications?
+- Is there any rate limiting or mechanisms to prevent the user from being spammed with notifications in that hope that they will just blindly accept one?

 ### IP Address and Location Filtering